Technigo/project-guess-who/README.md

 Great sessions with my team where we all helped each other out, course material and chatGPT was used to understand objects and arrays.

 With more time I would do the stretch goals.
 I found it important, at this time, to understand the basics.
-In order to do so I spent time going through my code and understand it better instead of doing stretch goals.
+In order to do so I spent time going through my code, commenting a lot to understand it, and understand it better instead of doing stretch goals.

 ## View it live